Trollflix/Terms-of-Service/Privacy-and-data-policy.md

 - **Content**: We collect the content you create and share, including posts, comments, and messages.
 - **Usage Data**: We gather data on how you use our platform, such as the types of content you view or interact with.
 - **Device Information**: We collect data from the devices you use to access our services, like your IP address, browser type, and operating system.
+- **Third-Party OAuth Information:** If you link third-party services (e.g., Twitter, Discord, Pinterest) to your account, we collect information that you allow through OAuth permissions.
+This may include your profile information, posts, likes, and other activities.

 ## How We Use Your Information